 - Magnesium: Magnesium deficiencies have been associated with anxiety, so taking a supplement for this mineral may help alleviate your symptoms.

 - Omega-3 fatty acids.
 Found in fish oil, these acids may help to reduce anxiety when taken as a supplement.

 - Inositol.
-This vitamin-like substance with a chemical structure similar to glucose may have a beneficial effect on your anxiety, particularly in relation to panic attacks.
+This vitamin-like substance with a chemical structure similar to glucose may have a beneficial effect, particularly in relation to panic attacks.

 - Valerian.
 This herbal remedy has been taken as a supplement for both anxiety and insomnia.